 The legal industry is often thought of as nothing more than endless litigation in court and the delivery of complex legal advice.
 In reality, contemporary legal practice has much more to it.
 Legal professionals advise clients on a diverse range of matters, from corporate mergers and acquisitions to local development applications.
 Through the delivery of these services, complex laws and legal jargon can often be lost in translation.
 The result of this is a sizeable disconnect between the legal industry and the end user of legal information and services.

 One professional seeking to bridge this divide is Bond alumna Meera Klemola.
-With expertise in design principles and a Bachelor of Laws / Bachelor of Commerce from Bond University, Meera has dedicated her career to making legal services more accessible through legal design.
+With expertise in design principles and a Bachelor of Laws / Bachelor of Commerce (CRICOS 093908G) from Bond University, Meera has dedicated her career to making legal services more accessible through legal design.

 Recognising the value and potential of this important discipline in legal practice, Meera has recently collaborated with Bond University to deliver an industry-leading legal design microcredential and subject.
 The Fundamentals of Legal Design course equips learners with the skill set needed to innovate and drive change within the legal sector, enhancing existing processes, systems, and services using legal design.

 We spoke to Meera about her time at Bond, the discipline of legal design, her impressive career to date, and her decision to collaborate with Bond on the Fundamentals of Legal Design.